 Photo courtesy: ©Getty Images/Bhupi

-Elizabeth Fisher Good is the founder/CEO of The Foundation United, and the creator of REAL TALK, a catalytic new ministry training module to empower the Church and its leaders to walk in complete freedom and transparency regarding the current global pandemic of childhood sexual abuse.
-She is a passionate pioneer and inspirational thought leader with a desire to expose the root issue behind sex trafficking – childhood sexual abuse.
-In her book Groomed (HarperCollins, 2020), Good uses her own story of abuse and healing from trauma to help readers find true freedom and purpose.
+Elizabeth Melendez Fisher Good is the founder and CEO of The Foundation United, a catalytic platform to end sexual exploitation and trafficking through systemic change.
+Fisher Good is a passionate pioneer and inspirational thought leader with a desire to expose the root issue behind sex trafficking -- childhood sexual abuse.
+Her book “Groomed” (HarperCollins, 2020) recounts her own story of loss, abuse, and triumph.
+Statistics and resources quoted above can be accessed at https://www.thefoundationunited.com/statsandresources.